-On January 14, 2004, KB filed for bankruptcy protection pursuant to Chapter 11 of title 11 of the United States Code.
+In December 2000, the Company sold the KB Toys business to KB Acquisition Corporation.
+On January 14, 2004, KB Acquisition Corporation and certain affiliated entities (collectively, "KB") filed for bankruptcy protection pursuant to Chapter 11 of title 11 of the United States Code.
 KB acquired the KB Toys business from the Company pursuant to a Stock Purchase Agreement dated as of December 7, 2000 (the "KB Stock Purchase Agreement").

-The Company continues to analyze the information available regarding the effect of KB's bankruptcy filing on the various continuing rights and obligations of the parties to the KB Stock Purchase Agreement, including: a) a note issued from Havens Corners Corporation, a subsidiary of KB Acquisition Corporation and a party to the bankruptcy proceedings ("HCC"), to the Company, and an accompanying warrant to acquire common stock of KB Holdings, Inc., the ultimate parent of KB and a party to the bankruptcy proceedings ("KB Holdings"); b) the status of KB's indemnification obligations to the Company with respect to guarantees of KB store leases by the Company and guarantees (relating to lease and mortgage obligations) for which the Company has indemnification obligations arising out of its 1996 acquisition of the KB Toys business from Melville Corporation (now known as CVS New York, Inc., and together with its subsidiaries "CVS"); and c) the status of the Company's and KB's other indemnification obligations to each other with respect to general liability claims, representations and warranties, litigation, taxes, and other payment obligations pursuant to the KB Stock Purchase Agreement.
+The Company continues to analyze the effect of KB's bankruptcy on the various continuing rights and obligations of the parties to the KB Stock Purchase Agreement, including: a) a note issued from Havens Corners Corporation ("HCC"), a subsidiary of KB

+Acquisition Corporation and a party to the bankruptcy proceedings, to the Company, and an accompanying warrant to acquire common stock of KB Holdings, Inc. ("KB Holdings"); b) the status of KB's indemnification obligations to the Company with respect to guarantees of KB store leases by the Company and guarantees (relating to lease and mortgage obligations) for which the Company has indemnification obligations arising out of its 1996 acquisition of the KB Toys business from Melville Corporation (now known as CVS New York, Inc., and together with its subsidiaries "CVS"); and c) the status of the Company's and KB's other indemnification obligations to each other with respect to general liability claims, representations and warranties, litigation, taxes, and other payment obligations pursuant to the KB Stock Purchase Agreement.